 Here are some other possible benefits:

-- If you do end up successfully foreclosing on your tax lien, you may have bought a property for a fraction of what it is worth!
+If you do end up successfully foreclosing on your tax lien, you may have bought a property for a fraction of its worth!

 Drawbacks to Tax Lien Investments